brakmic/angular-on-knative/README.md

 ### Deploying Angular app via Knative

-All that needs to be done is a single command:
+All that needs to be done is:

-`kubectl deploy -f ng-demo.yaml`
+`$ kubectl deploy -f ng-demo.yaml`

 The YAML file itself contains the [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) `Service` which is [defined by Knative](https://github.com/knative/specs/blob/main/specs/serving/knative-api-specification-1.0.md#service).